elastic/cloud-on-k8s/deploy/eck-stack/README.md

 ## TODO

 - [ ] How do we release this/these charts independent of the eck-operator?
+Do we see the need for this initially?  (just create issue for this in the future?)
 - [ ] How do we use the dev helm charts repo with this/these charts?
 The dependencies on the Chart.yaml in eck-stack doesn't support this.
-- [ ] Does the docker container for tests fail properly?
 - [ ] Do we want to document every single option in eck-ES, and eck-Kibana readme, similar to other charts?

 ECK Stack is a Helm chart to assist in the deployment of Elastic Stack components, which are